Deep Work

 January 14, 2026 · 6 min read

 Another day, another doomscrolling.
 In today’s world full of distractions, watching tv without scrolling TikTok is almost impossible.
 That’s how messed up our attention span is.
 This problem really takes a toll on our daily lives.
-For students, how long does it take before we to start checking our phone during a lecture ?
-How often do we you feel that we don’t have the mood to do our assignment?
-Even when do start, how strong is the urge to just chatGPT our way through?
+For students, how long does it take before you to start checking your phone during a lecture ?
+How often do you feel that you don’t have the mood to do your assignment?
+Even when you start doing it, how strong is the urge to just chatGPT your way through?

 Attention is the new currency, and social media is engineered to harvest every bit of it.
 These platforms spend millions of dollars studying human behavior and psychology to achieve that.
 They scientifically designed the layouts, the colors, and the animations to make it as addictive as possible.
 And they sure do a great job.
 Social media is now a part of our daily life; in fact it is a huge part of it.
 Our brain craves for it all the time, making us hard to concentrate on productive activities.